 The Role of Hume Global Learning Village Committee in building communities of practice & social capital in Hume, Australia.

 When Hume City Council established the Hume Global Learning Village in 2003, they set up a dual structure of a high level Advisory Board and a locally- based Committee to support and facilitate the initiative.
 The role of the Advisory Board was to set strategic directions for the initiative while the Committee was to give a local voice and access to local organisations ad networks.
 The Committee has continued to facilitate the village since then, despite a significant change in its status in 2014, and in the process has built communities of practice across Hume that facilitate communications, shared understanding and knowledge, and above all trust in supporting successive Village strategic plans.

 I interpret a community of practice as a group of people which learns how to improve its knowledge, its behaviour and its influence as a result of interaction between each other and with other groups.
 I suggest below 3 case studies where this happened.

-Interview with Ana Raducanu, host community for RestartEDU Romania (Community of Practice on Transforming Education in Romania).
+Interview with Ana Raducanu, host community for RestartEDU Romania, a Community of Practice on Transforming Education in Romania.
 The interview was conducted by Magda Balica in Cheia, Romania - RestartEDU Camp 2015 for www.discuss-community.eu.